nus-cs2103-AY2021S1/tp/docs/team/bobbyzhouzijian.md

   many situations, for example the user makes a typo in the lesson title or the lesson is not relevant anymore.
   * Highlights: This feature requires a meticulous and creative design to ensure that the edited lesson is reflected on the calendar view as well as the data analysis as well.

-* **New Features**: Refactor the `help` command from AB3.
-  * What it does: refactor the help window when the user types `help` in the CLI.
-The new help window includes a set of command summary instead of simply providing a URL to the user guide as in the AB3.
-  * Justifications: Allowing users to look up commands directly in PlaNus is much more user-friendly than asking users to navigate to the user guide for relevant information.
-  * Highlights: The implementation requires good JavaFx skills to make sure the UI looks aesthetically appealing.

 * **New Features**: Adds the ability to save lessons in JSON.
   * What it does: Allows lessons to be saved locally to a JSON.
   * Justifications: Similar to tasks, it is important that the lessons that a user adds to PlaNus is properly saved and can be referred next time